 - Tell your doctor if you have signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

 - Very bad health problems like some organ problems can happen with nivolumab.
-This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, and kidney problems.
+This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, kidney, and muscle problems.
 A very bad rash may also happen.
 Sometimes, these problems can be life-threatening.
 These problems may happen anytime during treatment or after treatment has stopped.
-Talk with your doctor.
+Talk with the doctor.

 - A certain brain problem has happened with this medicine.
 Rarely, this has been deadly.
 Call your doctor right away if you have a change in thinking clearly or with logic, feeling sleepy, feeling very tired or weak, fever, hallucinations, memory problems, seizures, stiff neck, or very bad headache.